 Inspired by Brazil’s Hiit Course and similar to Europe’s WISE workshop, Colab provides a structure for both newly minted and seasoned professionals to hone skills, experiment, and explore new territory in a way that’s difficult to do on the job.

-Other course highlights include our Reporting Live! peer news segment, a Toronto cultural outing, group happy hour, and a final celebratory Colab meal together.
+Other course highlights include our Reporting Live! peer news segment, co>lab conversations, where we stick our noses into the dark corners of our profession, a happy hour, and a final celebratory co>lab meal together.